grpc/proposal/A69-crl-enhancements.md

 These will be passed down from the `TlsCreds` layer to the security connector layer, and from there to the TSI and the ssl_transport_security layer which actually constructs the handshakers and interacts with BoringSSL.

-The footprint of the TlsCredentialProvider is more complex than needed for the scope of our CRL work, largely because we are supporting X509 CRL files and not something that needs to make calls such as OSCP.
-Thus, we can look at the footprint of the custom tls CertificateVerifier to inform how these user-facing options cascade through the code - the provider will have an API that takes certificate information and returns the CRL content.
-There is already plumbing in these spots for the `crl_directory`, so it shouldn't be too difficult to plumb this around.

 Due to constraints from supporting both OpenSSL and BoringSSL, our best option for doing the revocation checks is to treat it as post-chain building validation.
 We will tie into BoringSSL via the `SSL_CTX_set_cert_verify_callback`.
 In that callback, we will iterate over the certificate chain that has been built, fetch the CRLs for those certificates from the provider, and do the associated checks per [RFC5280 6.3.3](https://datatracker.ietf.org/doc/html/rfc5280#section-6.3.3).
-Specifically, gRPC will do the following:
+Specifically, here's how gRPC will handle each of the points in that section of the RFC.

 * a) Not done. gRPC is not supporting distribution points.
 It is the responsibility of the user to implement a CrlProvider or use an existing CrlProvider
   * i) Only supporting complete direct CRLs